Understanding Ankle Sprains & Strains

 Prompt assessment is important because untreated sprains can lead to chronic instability or recurring injuries.

-Physiotherapy plays a central role in restoring strength, mobility, and stability after an ankle injury.
-At Rehab8, your treatment plan is tailored to your injury’s severity and healing stage.
+Physiotherapy ankle sprain treatment plays a central role in restoring strength, mobility, and stability after an ankle injury.
+At Rehab8, treatment plans are tailored to the severity of your injury and the stage of healing.

 Accurate Assessment